Starcounter/Docs/guides/working-with-starcounter/visual-studio-extension/README.md

 Without the extension, you can't start the application project simply from within Visual Studio.
 Luckily, it's easily done using tooling being part of Starcounter.

 1. Open a command line prompt.
-2. CD to the directory of your build application.
+2. CD to the directory of your built application.
 3. Run `star Hello.exe`.